arshaqK/Tetris-Game/README.md

 <br>

-For any other queries regarding the code, you can contact me on my [arshaq.kirmani@gmail.com]()
+For any other queries regarding the code, you can contact me on [arshaq.kirmani@gmail.com]()